antbou/ExerciseLooper/readme.md

 ## Test

-The script will automatically reload the database with fake data before running the tests through the docker container
+The script will automatically reload the database with fake data before running the tests through the docker container.

 ```bash
 composer test